Asterisk is a free and open source PBX to manage your calls automatically (perfect for a small business).

 I’m using it for years at work, with 70 people answering calls for our customer service.
 Not on a Raspberry Pi, but the load average stays very low, even with that number of simultaneous calls.

-Let me know if you want more details about Asterisk, I really like this topic and will be pleased to great other tutorials on it (even if the configuration part is not really specific to the Raspberry Pi).
+Let me know if you want more details about Asterisk, I really like this topic and will be pleased to do other tutorials on it (even if the configuration part is not really specific to the Raspberry Pi).